THE MISSION

 Otto’s hero - Marine Park Ranger Dirk Holman made this film possible, opening the door to three eager filmmakers who wanted to introduce Otto to the world.
 Dirk is on the front line of Australian sea lion research and conservation, yet does the majority of his work completely alone.

-Australian sea lions are the only listed Endangered marine mammal in Australia still in decline, yet there has been no Federal / Commonwealth investment in sea lion research, monitoring, or conservation strategies since 2014.
+Australian sea lions are the only listed Endangered marine mammal in Australia that is still in decline.
 Whilst they are a beautiful and charismatic species to work with, it is devastating to see their numbers declining year after year.
-With so many pressures on ocean ecosystems, we need to understand more about the stressors driving the decline, and what measures we can put in place to ultimately see the species survive and thrive into the future.
+With so many pressures on ocean ecosystems, we need to better understand the stressors driving their decline and the measures we can put in place to ensure the species survive and thrive in the future.

 We simply can not stand by and let this adorable and important species shift onto the extinction list.
 At the Australian Sea Lion Recovery Foundation, we believe that with your support, we can change that and preserve this iconic species for future generations.